bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.5 =
+The French language file is updated.
+Image hidden title style should be corrected.
+Changes were made to  gallery templates to have 'password protected' functionality.

 = V4.2.4 =
 Slovenian language file is added to the plugin.